ThiagoMorano/PointAndClickEngine/README.md

 # Simple Engine for Point & Click Adventure games

-This project is being developed for the Game Programming module at the Cologne Game Lab.
-The assignment consists of developing a small framework to enable the creation of Point & Click Adventure games.
-The libraries SFML and rapidXML will be used to handle game interactions and external file accessibility.
+This project was developed for the Game Programming module at the Cologne Game Lab.
+The assignment consisted of developing a small framework to enable the creation of Point & Click Adventure games.
+The libraries SFML and rapidXML were used to handle game interactions and external file accessibility.